Canaccord Genuity

-Canaccord Genuity Group Inc. is a global, full-service investment banking and financial services company that specializes in wealth management and brokerage in capital markets.
-It is the largest independent investment dealer in Canada.
-The firm focuses on growth companies, with operations in 10 countries worldwide and the ability to list companies on 10 stock exchanges.
-Canaccord Genuity, the international capital markets division, is based in Canada, with offices in the US, the UK, France, Germany, Ireland, Hong Kong, China, Singapore, Dubai, Australia, and Barbados.
+Canaccord Genuity Group Inc. is an investment banking and financial services company that specializes in wealth management and brokerage in capital markets.
+It is one of the largest independent investment dealers in Canada.
+The firm focuses on growth companies, with operations in 10 countries.
+Canaccord Genuity, the international capital markets division, is based in Canada, with offices in the US, the UK, Europe, Asia, and Australia.